pommicket/bootstrap/02/README.md

 Many of the limitations of our previous compilers apply to this one.
 Also, if you use a label without defining it, it uses address 0, rather than outputting an error message.
 This could be fixed: if the value in the label table is 0 and we are on the second pass, output an error message.
-This compiler was already tedious enough to implement, though!
+Also, duplicate labels aren't detected.

 But thanks to labels, for future compilers at least we won't have to calculate any jump offsets manually.